Politics of Indiana: Federal representation

-Indiana's two United States Senators are Republicans Todd Young and Mike Braun, serving since 2017 and 2019, respectively.
+Indiana's two United States senators are Republicans Todd Young and Jim Banks, serving since 2017 and 2025, respectively.

 Indiana is part of the United States District Court for the Northern District of Indiana and the United States District Court for the Southern District of Indiana in the federal judiciary.
-The district's cases are appealed to the Chiacgo-based United States Court of Appeals for the Seventh Circuit.
+The district's cases are appealed to the Chicago-based United States Court of Appeals for the Seventh Circuit.